 Getting a good night's sleep isn't easy.
 Between late-night distractions, those persistent anxieties, and mattresses that are less than top-of-the-line, sleep is sometimes more elusive than we'd like.
 But good news: There's a simple fix that can make your bedroom more beautiful and more zzzz-inducing in one fell swoop.
 These common houseplants can improve your nights and beautify your space.
 Read on: You'll be drifting off in no time.

-4. Aloe Vera: Like the snake plant, aloe emits oxygen at night.
-And huge bonus: all those beauty uses!
+Like the snake plant, aloe emits oxygen at night.
+And huge bonus: it has a ton of beauty uses!

 What's your best hack for getting a better night's sleep?
 Tweet us your tips @BritandCo!

 This article was originally published in April 2018 and has been updated.